Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-Despite the fact that the recipe has largely replaced RMT as a tool for making conjectures about L-functions, random matrices are essential for our discussion of carrier waves, because the characteristic polynomials provide concrete examples which we can visualize. \end{introduction} \typeout{************************************************} \typeout{Subsection 6.1 The \(\GUE\) era} \typeout{************************************************} \begin{subsectionptx}{The \(\GUE\) era}{}{The \(\GUE\) era}{}{}{x:subsection:GUEera} The matrices in this setting are Hermitian, so the eigenvalues are real.
+Despite the fact that the recipe has largely replaced RMT as a tool for making conjectures about \(L\)-functions, random matrices are essential for our discussion of carrier waves, because characteristic polynomials provide concrete examples which we can visualize. \end{introduction} \typeout{************************************************} \typeout{Subsection 7.1 The \(\GUE\) era} \typeout{************************************************} \begin{subsectionptx}{Subsection}{The \(\GUE\) era}{}{The \(\GUE\) era}{}{}{GUEera} The matrices in this setting are Hermitian, so the eigenvalues are real.
 The random entries are real, complex, or quaternionic depending on the type of physical system being modeled, and the randomness is Gaussian.
 As in the circular ensembles, the three Gaussian ensembles are named \(\GOE\), \(\GUE\), and \(\GSE\), where again O\slash{}U\slash{}S stands for Orthogonal\slash{}Unitary\slash{}Symplectic.
 Again there is a single parameter \(\beta\) which describes the eigenvalue repulsion, with \(\beta=1\), \(2\), or \(4\) for each of those cases, respectively.
-And again the way the eigenvalues (or energy levels) are generated could be Brownian motion~\hyperlink{x:biblio:Dy}{[{\xreffont 30}]}, or tridiagonal matrices~\hyperlink{x:biblio:DE}{[{\xreffont 31}]}, or the original formulation of random Hermitian matrices with a given symmetry.
-The only concern for our purposes is that what one has is \(N\) points on the real line with joint probability density function:
+And again the way the eigenvalues (or energy levels) are generated could be Brownian motion~\hyperlink{Dy}{[{\xreffont 44}]}, or tridiagonal matrices~\hyperlink{DE}{[{\xreffont 45}]}, or the original formulation of random Hermitian matrices with a given symmetry.
+The only concern for our purposes is that one has \(N\) points on the real line with joint probability density function: